jdugan1024/coursera-cleaning-data/README.md

 activity name and all of the mean and standard deviation measurements as columns with the value of each row being the mean of the all the values sharing the same subjectId and activity.

+See the comments in [run_analysis.R](run_analysis.R) for the specific details of how the code works.